 Our drug development efforts are guided by our knowledge and experience in applying rigorous regulatory science to decrease manageable risks, costs and time toward achieving marketing authorization from regulatory authorities including the FDA.
 We have assembled a seasoned management team and development team with extensive experience in developing therapies, including advancing product candidates from preclinical research through clinical development and ultimately regulatory approval and commercialization.
-Over their careers, our team has successfully obtained over 30 FDA approvals across all divisions of the FDA.
 Our team is led by our Chairman and CEO David Young, Pharm.D., Ph.D. who has extensive experience in research, regulatory approval and business development and who served at Questcor for eight years, initially as an independent director and subsequently as its Chief Scientific Officer.
-Dr. Young's guidance led to the approval of Acthar in Infantile Spasms and the ultimate sale of Ouestcor in 2014.
+Dr. Young's guidance led to the approval of Acthar in Infantile Spasms and the ultimate sale of Questcor in 2014.

-Our Pipeline
+Our Drug Pipeline